 The TIL programme is interdisciplinary, which means that your topic and set of methods is also interdisciplinary.
 You will apply relevant theories and methods from your BSc and MSc courses.

 Scheduling a thesis project is a dynamic activity.
 You are the project and process manager and therefor the active party.
 Your supervisors are in principle re-active.
 They will however become active if you find it difficult to manage your project, because of internal or external reasons.
 Ask for support in an early stage.

 When scheduling the 4 mandatory meetings, be convinced that the work you want to discuss is sufficient.
 If it is not, then such meetings have less use.
 You may be overloaded with comments.
 Your supervisors may question the way you operate.

 It is not always easy to stick to an agreed deadline.
 If you run out of time, best option is to delay the meeting.
 In case of very tight agendas, you can shift it to an already reserved date for the next meeting in line.

 Result: a report or design

 The thesis ends with a thesis report or a design that will be defended by you before an audience and/or Thesis Assessment Committee.
-Appendix A of your thesis report contains your scientific paper (see Content tab - Reporting tips).
+Appendix A of your thesis report contains your scientific paper (> 4.
+Project Execution / Content tab - Reporting tips).

 The work is valued at 30 EC (6 months).